ryanels/ryanels/README.md

 ### Hello there! 👋

-My name is Ryan Elson, and I am currently working for Elevance Health (Anthem Health Insurance) as a Data Architect II.
+My name is Ryan Elson, and I currently work for Elevance Health (Anthem Health Insurance) as a Data Architect II.
 I graduated with a Master of Science (MS) in Analytics (Data Science and Machine Learning) from Georgia Tech in 2022.

 Coursework includes: Regression, Machine Learning, Data Mining and Statistical Learning, Visualization, Simulation, Analytical Modeling, High-Dimensional Data Analytics.
 Experience using R, Python, AWS Ground Truth and Sagemaker, and Arena, as well as Tableau, SQL, and D3.